midoppal/TTB-Label-Verifier/README.md

 ## Why This Approach

-The stakeholder notes emphasized that reviewers spend significant time on repetitive matching tasks.
+It was emphasized that reviewers spend significant time on repetitive matching tasks.
 This prototype therefore uses OCR plus deterministic comparison logic instead of a fully generative AI workflow.

 That choice has a few advantages for this use case: